Order within the next

 A printhead is the device in an inkjet printer which sprays droplets of ink onto a sheet of paper.
 Find the answers to your Canon Printhead questions.

-• How do I know I may need to replace my print head?
+How do I know if I need to replace my printhead??

 There are a few symptoms that may indicate printhead failure or a clogged printhead.
 If the following symptoms continue even after replacing the ink cartridges and trying the troubleshooting steps in your user’s manual or those listed below, you may need to replace your printhead: